tristanpenman/yolo-rknn/README.md

 Done!
 ```

-This will output the restructured dataset in `datasets/apples-oranges`.
-It will also create a YAML file (`datasets/apples-oranges.yaml`) that describes the structure of the dataset.
+The final dataset will be placed in `datasets/apples-oranges`.
+It will also create a YAML file (`datasets/apples-oranges.yaml`) that follows the same YAML file format described above.

 We can inspect the final directory layout using `tree`:

 ```
 % tree -d datasets